Claymont, Delaware: State representation

 Claymont is in the 7th District of the Delaware House of Representatives, and is in the 1st District of the Delaware Senate.

 Both members of the Democratic Party, Larry Lambert represents Delaware House District 7, and Sarah McBride represents Senate District 1.

 Federal representation

-Democratic Congresswoman Lisa Blunt Rochester represents the State of Delaware in its entirety.
+Democratic Congresswoman Sarah McBride represents the State of Delaware in its entirety.

-Claymont is represented in the United States Senate by Democrats Tom Carper and Chris Coons.
+Claymont is represented in the United States Senate by Democrats Lisa Blunt Rochester and Chris Coons.

 The United States Postal Service has an office on Philadelphia Pike in Claymont.

 Fire

 The Claymont Fire Co. has two locations, one of which is located in Claymont on Philadelphia Pike.

 Police

 The New Castle County Division of Police has jurisdiction over all unincorporated areas in New Castle County, Delaware.
 The department has about 400 law enforcement officers.
 The current Chief of Police is Vaughn Bond.
 Claymont is also under the jurisdiction of the Delaware State Police.